CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 ## Exercise 3: Migrate your on-premises SSIS packages using Azure Data Factory
 Duration: 90 minutes

 Now that the databases for the Tailspin Application have been migrated, there is a set of additional SSIS packages on the LEGACYSQL2008 server that also require migration to the SQL Managed Instance for the central Data Warehouse.
-In this exercise you will migrating the SSIS packages to SQLMi using SSDT tools and Azure data factory SSIS integration runtime.
+In this exercise, you will be migrating the SSIS packages to SQLMi using SSDT tools and Azure data factory SSIS integration runtime.

 ### Task 1: Review the already enabled CLR on the SQL Managed Instance